 LSP-2075(e) Elvis’ Gold Records, Volume 2

-RCA identified these titles changing their original mono prefix (LPM) to the new stereo prefix (LSP).
-To differentiate these fake stereo records from regular, “true stereo” records, RCA added a small ‘e’ in parentheses after each number.
-Thus Elvis’s first album went from LPM-1254 in mono to LSP-1254(e) in stereo.
+RCA identified these titles by changing their original mono prefix (LPM) to the new stereo prefix (LSP).
+To differentiate fake stereo records from real stereo records, they added a small ‘e’ in parentheses after each number.
+Thus Elvis’s first album was LPM-1254 in mono and LSP-1254(e) in stereo.

-These title sold well and the other four LPs from the ’50s were reprocessed into fake stereo in 1964-1965:
+These titles sold well and the other four LPs from the ’50s were reprocessed stereo in 1964-1965: